wmacevoy/kiss/README.md

 2. Run constructs an instance of the application class using the default constructor.
 The constructor (or anywhere else) can use APP_ARGS to access command line arguments and APP_NAME contains the class name of the application object.
 After the instance is constructed (at the end of this step), APP is a global reference to the application object.

 3. Run invokes all testXXX() methods in order of declaration.
-The random number generator is reset with seed(1) before each test to help make the tests reproducable.
+The random number generator is reset with `seed(1)` before each test to help make the tests reproducible.

 4. Run invokes the run() method.
 The random number generator is set to produce a strongly random sequence before this.